Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/03-assembly.md

 > ## Running commands on different servers
 > There's many different options to run commands in the background in terminal.
 > How you run these commands (also known as jobs) will depend on the computing resources (and their fair use policies) you are running the command on.
+> The main options include:
-> We've covered the using `&` here, but depending on the infrastructure you're running the command on you may also need to use `nohup` to prevent the background job from being killed when you close the terminal.
+> * `&` which we've covered here, depending on the infrastructure you're running the command on you may also need to use [`nohup`](https://www.digitalocean.com/community/tutorials/nohup-command-in-linux) to prevent the background job from being killed when you close the terminal.
-> Another option is the command line program `screen`, which allows you to create a shell session that can be completely detached from a terminal and re-attached when needed.
+> * The command line program [`screen`](https://linuxize.com/post/how-to-use-linux-screen/), which allows you to create a shell session that can be completely detached from a terminal and re-attached when needed.
-> Many shared computing resources, like  High Performance Computers (HPC) some Universities have, operate a queuing system, e.g. SLURM, so each user gets their fair share of computing resources.
+> * Queuing system - many shared computing resources, like  High Performance Computers (HPC) some Universities have, operate a queuing system, e.g. SLURM or SGE, so each user gets their fair share of computing resources.
 With these you submit your command / job to the queueing system, which will then handle when to run the job on the resources available.
 {: .callout}

 As we're running the command in the background we no longer see the output on the terminal.
 Luckily we have two options available for us to check on the progress of the assembly.